umr-marbec/datarmor-documentation/README.md

 # Datarmor queues

-The full description of Datarmor is provided [here](https://domicile.ifremer.fr/intraric/Mon-IntraRIC/Calcul-et-donnees-scientifiques/Datarmor-Calcul-et-Donnees/Datarmor-calcul-et-programmes/,DanaInfo=w3z.ifremer.fr,SSL+Queues-d-execution-PBS-Configuration-detaillee).
-The main queues are listed below:
+The full description of Datarmor queues is provided [here](https://domicile.ifremer.fr/intraric/Mon-IntraRIC/Calcul-et-donnees-scientifiques/Datarmor-Calcul-et-Donnees/Datarmor-calcul-et-programmes/,DanaInfo=w3z.ifremer.fr,SSL+Queues-d-execution-PBS-Configuration-detaillee).
+Most important ones are:
 - `sequentiel`: the default one (single core)
 - `omp`: shared-memory queue (several nodes with access to the same memory).
 - `mpi_N`: distributed memory queue (several nodes with independent memories), with `N` ranging from 1 (28 cores) to 18 (504 cores)
 - `big`: distributed memory with 1008 cores.
-- `ftp`: queue used to download data from remote FTP servers
+- `ftp`: queue used to upload/download data to/from remote FTP servers
 - `gpuq`: GPU queue.

 ---